Warra/candidate-challenge-full-stack/README.md

 - This is my first time using the TALL stack (I switched to TALL stack half way through the project)
 - I only wrote tests at the end because I was figuring out how everything in the TALL stack fit together
 - There was minor AlpineJS work done.
 I only used it to count characters on text areas
+- I worked more than 8 hours on this project

 ### Future work
 - Better looking frontend (more styling to be done)